What are the wasps we get in Ireland?

-- Refuse bins – if you do not ensure that your outside bins have tightly closed lids, wasps may be attracted to the scent of its content.
+- Refuse bins – if you do not ensure that your outside bins have tightly closed lids, wasps may be attracted to the scent of their content.
 It is also preferable to keep your bins away from doors and windows.

-If you notice wasp nest somewhere in your garden or your house, make sure you keep pets and children away.
+If you notice a wasp nest somewhere in your garden or your house, make sure you keep pets and children away.
 It is recommended to deal with the nest ASAP as it will only grow bigger during the summer months and the numerous wasps can become a threat to your family and neighbours, especially if they are allergic to stings.